freedbygrace/PSOPNSenseAPI/docs/Tailscale-Integration.md

 The Tailscale Integration component allows you to install, configure, and manage Tailscale VPN on OPNSense firewalls.
 It provides cmdlets for enabling Tailscale, configuring subnet routes, and managing the Tailscale connection.

+The module will automatically install the Tailscale plugin if it doesn't exist, making it easy to set up Tailscale on a new OPNSense firewall.

 ## Cmdlets

 ### Get-OPNSenseTailscaleStatus